WorkWave Privacy Statement

 We also may share information about our users with third parties, such as advertisers or partners, for marketing and promotional purposes.
 Our Web sites may provide links to third-party sites, such as those of our business partners and online advertisers.
 These could include other services, promotions or sweepstakes offered by business partners.
 Because WorkWave does not control the information policies or practices of these third parties, you should review their privacy policies to learn more about how they collect and use personal information.

+You have the right to amend or update inaccurate or incomplete personal information, request deletion of your personal information, or request that we no longer use it.
 Upon request WorkWave will provide you with information about whether we hold or process on behalf of a third party, any of your personal information.
 To request this information please contact us by emailing email@example.com

 You may change your account and contact information for WorkWave any time by logging into your account or by emailing firstname.lastname@example.org.
 We will respond to your request within a reasonable timeframe.